tzolov/vagrant-pivotalhd/blueprints/README.md

 ###### Blueprints
 > defines the logical structure of a cluster, without needing informations about the actual infrastructure.
 Therefore you can use the same blueprint for different amount of nodes, different IPs and different domain names.

 To get you started we provide couple of predefined blueprints: [hdfs-hawq-only-blueprint.json](hdfs-hawq-only-blueprint.json) and [all-services-blueprint.json](all-services-blueprint.json) (default).
-You can create your own bluprint and set it via the [Vagrantfile](../Vagrantfile) `BLUEPRINT_FILE` property.
+You can create your own bluprint and set it via the [Vagrantfile](../Vagrantfile) `BLUEPRINT_FILE_NAME` property.

 ###### Host Mapping
 > The actual cluster creation you also need a second JSON File.
 Basically the work left is to tell Ambari which blueprint it shoud use and which host should be in which host group.
 With the attribute `blueprint` you can define the name of the blueprint.
 Then you can define the hosts of each host group. e.g. we define the host `phd1.localdomain` to be in `host_group_1` of `blueprint-c1`

-Again several host mapping files are provided here: [2-node-simple-hostmapping.json](2-node-simple-hostmapping.json) and [4-node-all-services-hostmapping.json](4-node-all-services-hostmapping.json) (default) but you can build your own host mapping file and set the path via the [Vagrantfile](../Vagrantfile) `HOST_MAPPING_FILE`property.
+Again several host mapping files are provided here: [2-node-simple-hostmapping.json](2-node-simple-hostmapping.json) and [4-node-all-services-hostmapping.json](4-node-all-services-hostmapping.json) (default) but you can build your own host mapping file and set the path via the [Vagrantfile](../Vagrantfile) `HOST_MAPPING_FILE_NAME`property.

 _Note: paths to the custom blueprints and host-mapping files has to be relative to the location of the Vagrantfile!_